top of page

 In many ways, that's up to you.

-At it's heart, the Community of Spiritual Practice is an attempt to create the world we want in the here and now: a justice-oriented spiritual community by & for people who often haven't felt like they fit in traditional religious communities, people who find value in ritual (both ancient and new), and people who want to engage in spiritual practice as a way to root ourselves as we act for justice and equity.
+At it's heart, the Community of Spiritual Practice is an attempt to create the world we want in the here and now.
+We strive to be a justice-oriented spiritual community by & for people who often haven't felt like they fit in traditional religious communities, people who find value in ritual (both ancient and new), and people who want to engage in spiritual practice as a way to root ourselves as we act for justice and equity.
 We aim to create a fractal of the kind of world we want to live in.

 CSP is a community centered in love, and you can't have love without justice*.

 A lot of American spiritual life in the 21st century seems to be shallow, self-centered self-improvement and/or judging others on the basis of individual morality (and a fair amount is white people stealing practices from indigenous cultures around the world).
 We want to be something different: a community that challenges one another to be transformed by love while transforming the world through love.
-Not passive "love and light" love, but love that shows up on the streets and in mutual aid collectives.
+Not passive "love and light" love, but love that shows up in the streets, at city council meetings, in mutual aid collectives and in the many other ways we all work together for justice in this world. .

 CSP is a community that engages in practices to connect to self, neighbor, nature, and something bigger than themselves.